mmke01404-collab/Primary/README.md

 # Primary — Lineage-Primary Framework
 # Humming Box Problem — 8PF & Lineage-Primary Framework

 **Author:** M. Keen
 **Copyright:** © 2026 M. Keen
 **Version:** 1.0 — Primary Public Declaration

 ---

-## What This Repository Is
+# What This Repository Is

 This repository establishes a public declaration of authorship and continuity under the Lineage-Primary framework.

 It exists to record:

 - Foundational declaration of authorship
 - Continuity of framework development
 - Cryptographic identity anchoring
 - Verifiable lineage across revisions

 This repository functions as a lineage anchor, not simply a document store.

 ---

-## The Core Problem — The Humming Box
+# The Core Problem — The Humming Box

-Your files are doomed — but not for the reason you think.
+**Your files are doomed — but not for the reason you think.**

-We've spent decades protecting the bits.
+We’ve spent decades protecting the bits.
 We forgot to protect the meaning.

-We've been sold the wrong problem.
+We’ve been sold the wrong problem.

-Digital preservation isn't failing because of bit rot.
+Digital preservation isn’t failing because of bit rot.
-It's failing because we've built a world full of humming boxes.
+It’s failing because we’ve built a world full of humming boxes.

 You know the sound — the low, constant whir of a server rack or an old external drive.
 A machine that is technically alive, but in terms of meaning, already silent.